Pinterest, Google Plus, and Tech – 2012 Social Media Week Chicago recapby pdebois October 8, 2012 0 comments

 Small Business Technology Tour

 Ramon Ray provided some great overviews of available tech for small business, from cloud applications to email marketing services.
-Sponsored by Microsoft and Infusionsoft, the Small Business Technology Tour will continue in several cities, including Miami and Atlanta.
+Sponsored by Microsoft and Infusionsoft, the Small Business Technology Tour covers several cities, including Miami and Atlanta.

 He noted two main rules of sales;